MiranRaz/Unity-FPS-Target-Shooter/README.md

 <br>

 <h2> Character and Weapons </h2>
-<p>Character still non exsiting,will be added in the future only thing that can be seen is the gun</p>
+<p>Character still non exsiting,will be added in the future only thing that can be seen is the gun.
+The crosshair is red and it widens as you shoot</p>
 <p> </p>
 <img src="https://github.com/MiranRaz/Unity-FPS-Target-Shooter/blob/master/Photos/fps%20player.png"></img>
 <br>